-What Do I Do if I Don't Receive an admission offer to an Internship?
+What Do I Do if I Don't Receive a Dietetic Internship Match?

-When students submit an application to a graduate degree and Dietetic Internship program, they need to realize the selection process is very competitive, and even a strong application packet does not guarantee admission to an internship program.
+When students submit an application to a Dietetic Internship program, they need to realize that the selection process is very competitive, and even a strong application packet does not guarantee a match to an internship program.
 The applicant pool is national, and you are in competition with many other students from across the country.
-If you do not receive an offer of admission, you should see the Program Director ASAP for further guidance.
+If you do not receive an appointment in the match, you should see the Program Director about available internship programs that might have openings.
+You should also allow your name to be published on the list of applicants who did not match - it can increase your chances of matching even after the computer match is over!
+It is still possible to obtain an internship in the post-match period, although it does require an additional application process.